Ira-Shokar/Stochastic_Transformer/README.md

 ## Citations

-If you use Stochatic Latent Transformer please cite:
+If you use Stochastic Transformer please cite:

 ```
 @inproceedings{